andrea993/LuenbergerPLL/README.md

 This function allows you to design a filter  taking in as input the expected sine wave frequency $f_0$ in Hz, the filter bandwidth $BW$ in Hz, and the sampling time $dt$ in seconds.

 The designed filter is capable of tracking a sine wave based on its measurements.
 You can choose the bandwidth $BW$ to set an uncertainty level on the sine wave frequency $f_0$.
-Please note, however, that a wider bandwidth will require more time for the observer to converge to the sine wave.
+Please note, however, that a narrow bandwidth will require more time for the observer to converge to the sine wave.

 Additionally, the library provides the following function: